Ninja-Squad/ninja-squad.github.com/_posts/2021-01-13-what-is-new-angular-11.1.md

 This is a relatively small release.
 A ton of work has been done by the team on the Language Service (that powers the autocomplete/intellisense of our IDEs), and on the "linker", a new piece that'll allow to ship partially compiled libraries to NPM in the long term (and get rid of `ngcc`).
+This deserves a dedicated blog post, which will come soon!

 ## TypeScript 4.1